iamweswilson/iamweswilson-timeline/site/index.md

       Jumping ahead to things that I had a little more to do with.
     title: Hello World
     year: 1978
-  - copy: >-
-      Leading our badass marketing team to help communicate the benefits of open infrastructure and defining OSF‘s place in this evolving market.
-Level of success TBD.
-    title: 'Director of Marketing, OpenStack Foundation '
-    year: 2019
 ---

 <home-content>